arskom/spyne/doc/source/manual/t_and_p.rst

 #.
 The server must set the ``ctx.in_string`` attribute to an iterable of strings.
    This will contain the incoming byte stream.
 #.
-The server calls the :class:`rpclib.server.ServerBase.get_in_object` call
+The server calls the :class:`rpclib.server.ServerBase.get_in_object` function
    from its parent class.
 #.
 The server then calls the ``create_in_document``, ``decompose_incoming_envelope``
    and ``deserialize`` functions from the protocol class.
-The first parses the incoming stream to the protocol serializer's internal representation, which is then split to header and body parts, which is later deserialized to the native python representations.
+The first call parses incoming stream to the protocol serializer's internal representation.
+This is then split to header and body parts by the second call and deserialized to the native python representation by the third call.
 #.
 Once the protocol performs its voodoo, the server calls ``get_out_object``
    which in turn calls the :func:`rpclib.application.Application.process_request` function.